 The decision to not make a decision can be a great decision.
 The markets have been quite volatile this year.
 At times this means the markets go up, and at other times it goes down.
 When the market is going up, it feels good, and we feel inclined to invest more aggressively.
 When the market is going down, it’s uncomfortable, and we want to sell.
 If these emotions are followed, then it would cause an investor to buy high and sell low.
 This is the exact opposite of successful investing.

 This brings us to one of the hardest things to do as an investor.
 Nothing.
 Nothing at all.
-Timing markets, trying to decide when to jump in and out is extremely difficult and has proven to be a long-term strategy.
+Timing markets, trying to decide when to jump in and out is extremely difficult and has proven to be a losing strategy.
 Let’s not confuse luck and skill when someone claims to have done it successfully.
 However, if you don’t react to emotion, the markets have historically rebounded.
 Sometimes it takes a couple weeks, other times it can drag on for months.
 This is when it is hardest to do nothing, but it is often the right thing to do.

 So, sit back and enjoy the ride.
 Keep your money in the market and reinvest your earnings.
 Remember, the decision to not make a decision can be a great decision.